wonsunahn/CS1632_JavaAssessment/README.md

 The tests were done using an automated testing infrastructure called JUnit that allows you to rigorously test software.
 You will eventually learn to use this tool too as part of this course!
+You can get a sneak peak to see what is being tested by viewing [gradescope_autograder/SortedCollectionGrading.java](gradescope_autograder/SortedCollectionGrading.java).
+If you don't get a perfect score, that might actually help.
+A common programming error is to use class variables instead of instance variables, for example.

 ## Resources